 If you have any questions regarding licensing policies or fees after reading the information on this page, please contact the Licensing Team.

-From time to time, the council will review the policies below and in certain circumstances will consult the public and other stakeholders on any revisions.
+From time to time, the council will review the policies below and, in certain circumstances, consult the public and other stakeholders on any revisions.

-To view any current public consultations relating to these policies please view the Licensing consultation page, where you can also find documents relating to consultations that are now closed.
+To view any current public consultations relating to these policies, please view the licensing consultation page, where you can also find documents about consultations that are now closed.

-Some fees are set by statute and those fees cannot be amended by the council, however the council is responsible for setting other fees to cover processing and determination of applications as well as ensuring compliance with the relevant licensing regime.
+Some licensing fees are set by statute and those fees can't be amended by the council, however the council is responsible for setting other fees to cover processing and determination of applications as well as ensuring compliance with the relevant licensing regime.